infor-design/enterprise-wc/doc/COMPONENTS.md

 ### Code the Sass/JS

-Now that you have a `ids-[component].scss`, which holds all scoped styles for the WebComponent.
+Now that you have a `ids-component-name.scss`, which holds all scoped styles for the WebComponent.
 You can begin to style it.
 There are several concepts to know and several selectors to learn about.

-- Currently we use [constructed style sheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) on chrome where its supported and on safari and firefox the style sheet is appended a `style` tag.
 - The web component base will take the first child of the shadowRoot template and label it a container.
 In the web component you can access it with `this.container` but also this should get the root styles.
 For example if the component is called `component` it should get a class `ids-component`.
 This will make it easier to create the standalone css examples.
 These are examples that have a minimal amount of usable css and markup for the component  that could be used from the style sheet alone.
 Think about what you can expose thats useful.
-- We use a `Mixin Style` for properties that come from our design repo's tokens.
-For a complete list see [the file in node_modules](../node_modules/ids-identity/dist/theme-new/tokens/web/theme-new-mixins.scss).
-Any of these should be used over standard css for consistency and to follow our standards.
-For example:
+- We use a series of design tokens that comes from the themes folder.
+See the `ids-theme-default-core.scss` file for a list of all of them.

 ```scss
 .ids-component {